superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 ### Smart Contract

-The contracts can be imported into your `.sol` file like this:
+You can then import Superfluid interfaces or contracts into your contracts like this:

 ```js
 import { IConstantFlowAgreementV1 } from "@superfluid-finance/ethereum-contracts/contracts/interfaces/agreements/IConstantFlowAgreementV1.sol";
 ```

-### Writing Test
+### Writing Tests

-For writing tests, you can use the the deployment scripts to deploy all the necessary contracts.
-Currently they only works with [web3.js](https://github.com/ChainSafe/web3.js), we are working on to support to other frameworks in the future.
+For convenient testing, the package contains deployment scripts which allow you to set up and initialize the protocol and test tokens with a few lines of code.
+Currently, this requires [web3.js](https://github.com/ChainSafe/web3.js), support for other frameworks is work in progress.

 ```js
 const deployFramework = require("@superfluid-finance/ethereum-contracts/scripts/deploy-framework");